anti-matt-er/HHN/README.md

 ### General
 - All lines are mandatory with the exception of INFO and NAMES which are optional
 - The order of lines *must* follow the order shown above, with the exception of NAMES and STACKS which may be swapped around
-- *Spaces* and *New Lines* are interchangable, with the following caveats:
+- *Spaces* and *New Lines* are completely interchangable
-	- There *must* be a new line after GAME and INFO
-	- There *must not* be any new lines when listing cards in a hand or a street, spaces are optional
-	- There *must not* be any new lines within the text after the `INFO` tag of INFO
 - Parsers *must* allow any variant of new line from any OS and treat them as a single whitespace character
+- Parsers *must* treat multiple consecutive whitespace characters as a single space
 - Comments are made with the `;` character and are permitted anywhere where there is whitespace and are terminated by a new line
+	- Therefore, parsers *must* eliminate comments before handling the rest of the hand
 - Until this specification is expanded to other Poker variants, every *PSN* hand *must* start with `NLH` as the first 3 bytes

 ### Reading this specification